richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 > Don’t include derived attributes in your employee data file, Viva Glint creates these fields.

 1. Select the section with the desired attribute.
-2. Select the desired attribute from the dropdown menu for each derived attribute.
+2. Select the desired attribute from the dropdown menu.
 3. Select **Continue**.

 :::image type="content" source="../../media/glint/setup/setup-step3-derived.png" alt-text="Screenshot of step 3 to map derived attributes.":::